Kong/docs.konghq.com/app/contributing/plugin-docs.md

 ---

 Plugin documentation is posted on the [Plugin Hub](/hub/).
-All plugin docs, whether developed by Kong and external contributors, follow a [specific template](https://github.com/Kong/docs.konghq.com/tree/main/app/_hub/_init/my-extension).
+All plugin docs, whether developed by Kong or external contributors, follow a [specific template](https://github.com/Kong/docs.konghq.com/tree/main/app/_hub/_init/my-extension).

 We are currently accepting plugin submissions to our plugin hub from trusted technical partners, on a limited basis.
 For more information, see the [Kong Partners page](https://konghq.com/partners/).